CivicActions/ssp-toolkit/docs/controls/CA.md

 ##### CivicActions

 CivicActions implements a continuous monitoring strategy that incorporates configuration management, system scanning and log analysis processes:

-* Configuration management includes the assessment of security impact analyses of proposed and implemented changes.
+- Configuration management includes the assessment of security impact analyses of proposed and implemented changes.

-* System scanning is managed by running the OpanSCAP vulnerability scanner using the DISA STIG profile.
+- System scanning is managed by running the OpenSCAP vulnerability scanner using the DISA STIG profile.

-* Log analysis is managed by feeding logs to a Graylog dashboard for analysis.
+- Log analysis is managed by feeding logs to a Graylog dashboard for analysis.

 ##### Drupal